 The Youth.Academy TO is now traditionally part of OTWorld.
-In 2020, it will take place for the fifth time at the world's largest industry meeting.
+In 2022, it will take place for the sixth time at the world's largest industry meeting.
 In the years of OTWorld, the Youth.Academy TO enables a large number of participants – and a selected group in the interim years – to upskill adapted to their own level of knowledge and to network with one another.
 The initiative is becoming increasingly international.

 This project was initiated by trainees and vocational colleges from the orthopaedic technology sector (ALLOF e.
 V.), the conceptual partner is the German Association of Orthopaedic Technology (Bundesinnungsverband für Orthopädie-Technik).

 Learn Together, Exchange Ideas, Have Fun!
 The Youth.Academy TO in pictures.

 At the start of the Youth.Academy TO 2018, the participants met in the Glass Hall on Thursday morning before heading to the exhibition halls.
 More than 500 young professionals from the fields of orthopaedic technology, orthopaedic footwear technology, physiotherapy and medicine took part in this year’s Youth.Academy TO.

 In keeping with tradition, Olaf Kelz, BIV-OT board member and Chair of the Vocational Training Committee, welcomed the participants of the Youth.Academy TO.

 Once again, the participants were offered a comprehensive programme at the trade show and the congress.